carj/pyPreservica/docs/index.rst

 pyPreservica now provides some experimental support for working with metadata in spreadsheets.
-The library provides support for generating descriptive metadata XML documents for each row in a spreadsheet, creating an XML schema for the XML documents and creating a custom transform for viewing the metadata in the UA portal along side a custom search index.
+The library provides support for generating descriptive metadata XML documents for each row in a spreadsheet, creating an XSD schema for the XML documents and creating a custom transform for viewing the metadata in the UA portal along side a custom search index.

 Before working with the spreadsheet it should be saved as a UTF-8 CSV document within Excel.